thanhnguyentang/thanhnguyentang.github.io/blogs/paper_structures.md

 ---
 layout: post
-title:  Some observations on the structure of idea flows in ML research
+title:  On some structures in the evolution of research idea in ML
 date: 2019-05-13
 ---
 [[Back Home]](/)  [[Back to Blog]](/blogs/post)